ItsNickkk/license-plate-maker/README.md

 - Generate a printable PDF file that changes size dynamically to accomodate 1/18 scale all the way to 1/100 scale
 - Make the script a discord bot that allows mobile user to use the script
-- Make more abbreviations as the ones supplied by FRM and FZ is quite lacking (only 18 in both font combined compared to close to 100 that the official one has)
+- Make more abbreviations as the ones supplied by TRM and FZ is quite lacking (only 18 in both font combined compared to close to 100 that the official one has)
-- Make more hiragana character as the one supplied by FRM and FZ is quite limited
+- Make more hiragana character as the one supplied by TRM and FZ is quite limited
 - Make the script for other countries such as Thailand (because Thai plates more widely used by modellers)

 ## References